anc02d/noel-develops/README.md

 ## Milestone 2btea; Feedback
 Excellent work so far!
 Your Milestone 2&beta; passes at Tier IV.
 Detailed notes sent via Slack.

+## Final PWP Feedback
+Your site is looking fantastic!
+Great job.
+Your commit messages are pretty meaningful and I have atleast an idea of what you changed when I see the message.

+I only see a couple of very minor mobile responsiveness issues - none of which are site breaking or even annoying.
+This is especially impressive due to the complicated design that you chose to pursue for the site.

+Your contact form works perfectly.
+No issues during testing.

+Overall, your site is beautiful and the functionality is near perfect.
+There are only a couple of things I'd like to suggest you change

+1. I'm sure this is already going to be changed in the future, but make sure all of your navbar links go to a seperate section of the site (or page, if you're going to add new pages onto the site now.)
+Also, make sure your anchor tags take you to the correct part of a section - for example, if I choose to go to Portfolio, I'm dropped off about a little under the beginning of the text, so I have to scroll up to read the first couple sentences.

+2. On the images at the top of your site, I would increase the size of the links to cover the entire image, rather than just the text itself.

+Your finished site passes in Tier IV.
+Great job.